SABS-R3/module01_se_day2/_episodes/04-functional-python.md

 {: .output}

 If we initialise both a list and a generator comprehension and store them, but do not iterate over them, the generator is around 100,000x faster.
+This is the result of lazy evaluation - if no values are calculated until we need them, we expect the initialisation to be very fast.

 ~~~
 %%timeit